magenta-aps/datafordeler/.gitlab/merge_request_templates/Standard change.md

 ## Code quality checklist

 - [ ] I have added unit tests or made a conscious decision not to
-- [ ] I have checked the code with flake8
+- [ ] Code has been reformatted according to chosen standard
 - [ ] The code is documented where relevant
-- [ ] The branch has been rebased on top of the latest version of its target branch and all commits reference the ticket id (eg. `[#12345] Implement featureX in Y`)
+- [ ] The branch has been rebased on / merged with top of the latest version of its target branch
+- [ ] All commits reference the ticket id (eg. `[#12345] Implement featureX in Y`)
-- [ ] All commits on this MR are atomic/logical, or: the MR is set to be squashed into a single commit on merge
+- [ ] All commits on this MR are atomic/logical (via `rebase -i develop`), or: the MR is set to be squashed into a single commit on merge

 ## Pre-review instructions